Super Foods that Nourish Your Dry, Brittle Tresses

 Hair-Nutrition & The Right Super Foods for Healthy Hair

-Make sure you eat enough high-protein foods every day to ensure
+Make sure you eat enough high-protein foods every day.

-Good sources of healthy, lean protein include nuts, seeds,
+Good sources of healthy, lean protein include nuts and seeds.

 In other words, eating enough lean protein every day is essential for hair-nutrition and thus healthy hair.